singh-man/books/crackingTheCoding/13_java.md

 Many programmers consider templates and generics to be essentially equivalent because both allow you to do something like List<String>.
 But, how each language does this, and why, varies significantly.

-The  implementation of Java  generics is rooted in an idea  of"type erasure:'This technique eliminates the parameterized types when source code is translated to the  Java Virtual Machine (JVM) byte code.
+The  implementation of Java  generics is rooted in an idea  of "type erasure".
+This technique eliminates the parameterized types when source code is translated to the  Java Virtual Machine (JVM) byte code.

 For example, suppose you have the Java code below:
 ```